-Architects: Suppose Design Office / Makoto Tanijiri, Hajime Nagano
+Architects: Suppose Design Office: Suppose Design Office / Makoto Tanijiri, Hajime Nagano

-From the architect.
+Text description provided by the architects.
 When I was a child I caught some killifish and kept it in a sink.
 If I was in the same situation now I will by a fish tank.
 When a fish tank is called a fish tank it will be used as a fish tank.
 This is a simple concept, but the sink could have been called a fish tank as it had similar function as a fish tank.
 When you give a name to an object it inherits the function of the name, but if you design a place without a name then it is free to develop its own name by the occurring activities.

 Café/day is located within a quiet residential area five minutes from the train station of Numazu-shi, Shizuoka.
 The project was to renovate two units of a Izakaya (Japanese style bar) located on a ground floor of a two story building.